earthly/earthly/docs/cloud/satellites/gha-runners.md

 {% endhint %}

 ## Listing registered integrations
-List the integrations of your Earthly organization with the `earthly gha ls` CLI command.
+List the integrations of your Earthly organization with the `earthly gha ls` CLI command:

 ```
 earthly gha ls \